RepreZen/Semoasa/README.md

 ## Use Cases

+### Roles

+SEMOSA use cases involve interactions among systems or system implementors in different roles:
+* The _extension provider_ (or simply _provider_) defines one or more specification extension properties, and usually provides software that uses these properties.
+The provider may be a vendor, an open source software project, or a standards body (formal or informal).
+In this scenario, the provider may specify a URL as a _canonical source location_ to access the SEMOASA document.
+* The _publisher_ exposes a SEMOASA document describing a single specification extension property or a _catalog_ of extension properties.
+The publisher may be an extension provider, publishing its own extension properties in a SEMOASA document.
+Or it may be a _registry_, publishing a catalog of third-party extensions.
+* The _consumer_ is a software program that reads a SEMOASA document, and makes uses the specification metadata.
+Consumers may be OpenAPI editors, validators, code generators, automated build tools, middleware integration modules, or other processors that work with OpenAPI documents.

+### **Catalog Patterns**
+Publishers and consumers may want to exchange catalogs in different forms:
+* *Directory Catalog* - A publisher may provide a list of known OpenAPI specification extensions, referring back to the canonical source locations for the actual extension metadata.
+A consumer of a Directory Catalog would need traverse references to those locations to retrieve the metadata.
+* *Aggregation Catalog* - A publisher may provide a collection of known OpenAPI specification extensions, including the full extension metadata.
+This allows a consumer to ingest a full set of metadata without requiring additional round trips.
+In this case, it should still be possible to include the canonical location, so the consumer can refresh these definitions as needed.

+### **Tool Functions**
-SEMOASA is designed with a few representative use cases in mind:
+SEMOASA is designed with a few representative use cases in mind

-* **Tool Functions**
 * *Content Assist* - Providing in-place code assist, or "Intellisense", including proposals for specification extension properties intended for use in the current context.
 * *Tool Tips* - Extension property descriptions and/or formatted documentation, visible when hovering over an actual or proposed usage of the extension property.
 * *Validation* - Checking usage of extension properties against the provided extension descriptor, flagging errors or warnings where an extended property appears in an unexpected context, or has a value that does not conform to the specified schema.
-* **Registry Patterns**
-   * *Direct Registration* - Consumers of specification extension metadata may register an individual SEMOASA document, directly from its canonical location.
-   * *Directory Catalog* - A publisher may provide a list of known OpenAPI specification extensions, referring back to the canonical source location for the actual extension metadata.
-A consumer of a Directory Catalog would need traverse references to those locations to retrieve the metadata.
-   * *Aggregation Catalog* - A publisher may provide a collection of known OpenAPI specification extensions, including the full extension metadata.
-This allows a consumer to ingest a full set of metadata without requiring additional round trips.
-In this case, it should still be possible to include the canonical location, so the client can refresh these definitions as needed.

 ## Design Goals
 SEMOASA aims to meet the following goals, to the extent practical: